kwaldenphd/eda-pandas/README.md

 Q4: In your own words, provide a brief description/explanation for each function: .pivot(), .melt(), .pivot_table(), .stack(), and .unstack().

-Q5: Write sample code for both functions.
+Q5: Write sample code for each of these functions.
 Include code + comments.

 Q6: Describe how you are thinking about needing to use these functions in relation to data you're interested in working with as part of the final project.

 Q7: In your own words, provide a description for .concat() and .merge().
 What do these functions do?
 How are they different?

-Q8: Write sample code for both functions.
+Q8: Write sample code for both concat and merge functions.
 Include code + comments.

 Q9: Describe how you are thinking about needing to use these functions for the data you plan to work with in the final project.